aaAbdulkadir/JPMorgan-Virtual-Experience/README.md

  Task 2:
   Set up your system by downloading the necessary files, tools and dependencies.
-  Fix the broken typescript files in repository to make the web application output correctly Generate a patch file of the changes you made.
+  Fix the broken typescript files in repository to make the web application output correctly.
+  Generate a patch file of the changes you made.

  Task 3:
   Set up your system by downloading the necessary files, tools and dependencies.
-  Modify the typescript files in repository to make the web application behave in the expected manner Generate a patch file of the changes you made.
+  Modify the typescript files in repository to make the web application behave in the expected manner.
+  Generate a patch file of the changes you made.

  Used python and Javascript in these tasks.